Dover, Delaware: Media

 Two newspapers are headquartered in Dover, the Dover Post, printed weekly and online, and the daily Delaware State News.

 Kent County is within the Philadelphia television market, with the local Xfinity cable system carrying most channels from that city, alongside Salisbury stations WBOC-TV 16 (CBS), WMDT 47 (ABC), WCPB 28 (PBS), and low-powered NBC affiliate WRDE-LD 31.
 WBOC-TV maintains a bureau in Dover, and WHYY-TV 12, the PBS member station in Philadelphia, maintains a studio and broadcasting facility in Dover.
-WMDT operates a local repeater serving Dover, WEVD-LP channel 27, while WHYY programming is seen locally on WDPB-TV channel 64 from Seaford (part of the Salisbury television market).
+WHYY programming is seen locally on WDPB-TV channel 64 from Seaford (part of the Salisbury television market).

 WDDE, Delaware's first NPR station, launched in August 2012.
 It broadcasts on 91.1 FM.
 Delaware was the last state in the nation to have an NPR station located within its borders.

 Sports

-Dover Motor Speedway is home to a NASCAR race weekend in May.
-The race weekend features the ARCA Menards Series East on Friday, the NASCAR Xfinity Series on Saturday, and the NASCAR Cup Series on Sunday.
+Dover Motor Speedway is home to a NASCAR race weekend in July.
+The race weekend features the ARCA Menards Series on Friday, the NASCAR Xfinity Series on Saturday, and the NASCAR Cup Series on Sunday.
 Located with Dover Motor Speedway is Bally's Dover, a harness horse racing track, hotel and casino.
 The harness track is located within the NASCAR track.

 The two colleges in town are both active in sports.
 The Wesley College Wolverines are a perennial powerhouse in NCAA Division III football, where they began play in the New Jersey Athletic Conference in 2015, while other sports compete in the Capital Athletic Conference.
 The Delaware State Hornets compete in NCAA Division I, with football competing at the FCS level of Division I, as a member of the Mid-Eastern Athletic Conference made up of other historically black colleges and universities.

 For one week during the middle of July every year, Dover also hosts the Big League (Little League 16–18) Eastern Regionals, attracting teams from all of New England and the Mid-Atlantic.

 There are several golf courses located near Dover.
 They include the Maple Dale Country Club in Dover, Wild Quail Country Club near Camden, Jonathan's Landing Golf Course near Magnolia, Dover Center Par 3 and Driving Range in Dover, and the Eagle Creek Golf Course (Must have military I.D.) on the Dover Air Force Base.

 Historically, Dover hosted a farm team of the Philadelphia Phillies in the Eastern Shore Baseball League.
 It also served as an affiliate of the minor-league Baltimore Orioles.
 The teams were variously known as the Senators, Dobbins, Orioles, and Phillies.

-In 2008 Sporting News ranked Dover 215th in its list of the 400 Best Sports Cities based on the year October 2007 – October 2008, a year which saw high attendance for the NASCAR races and Delaware State's football team making its first FCS tournament appearance.
+In 2008, there was high attendance for the NASCAR races and Delaware State's football team making its first FCS tournament appearance.

 Combat Zone Wrestling held its yearly Tournament of Death in Dover twice.